Best practice questions

 |Meeting Rooms II||Medium||Link (Premium)|

 |Number of Connected Components in an Undirected Graph||Medium||Link (Premium)|

 Week 5 - Dynamic programming

 Week 5 focuses on Dynamic Programming (DP) questions.
 Personally as an interviewer, I'm not a fan of DP questions as they are not really applicable to practical scenarios and frankly if I were made to do the tough DP questions during my interviews I'd not have gotten the job.
 However, companies like Google still ask DP questions and if joining Google is your dream, DP is unavoidable.

 DP questions can be hard to master and the best way to get better at them is... you guessed it - practice!
 Be familiar with the concepts of memoization and backtracking.

 Practically speaking the return of investment (ROI) on studying and practicing for DP questions is very low.
-Hence DP questions are less important/optional and you should only do them if you're very keen to have all bases covered.
+Hence DP questions are less important/optional and you should only do them if you have time to spare and you're very keen to have all bases covered (and interviewing with Google).

 If you want more structured algorithms practice, I recommend the following courses:

 AlgoMonster aims to help you ace the technical interview in the shortest time possible.
 By Google engineers, AlgoMonster uses a data-driven approach to teach you the most useful key question patterns and has contents to help you quickly revise basic data structures and algorithms.
 Best of all, AlgoMonster is not subscription-based - pay a one-time fee and get lifetime access.
 Join today for a 70% discount →